maciejczyzewski/airtrash/README.md

 - **scan**: iterates (like `nmap`) through defined ranged of ports for whole local network and sends message to test if they are used by our application (welcome token).
-- **push**: starts in new process server (called here a node) with shared filed (if someone sends correct request, starts new thread for this connection)
+- **push**: starts a server (called here node) in new process with shared filed (if someone sends correct request, it starts new thread for this connection)
 - **pull**: connects to server and downloads the data

 <img src="screen-5.png" width="500">

-To be a **real** P2P, nodes should be propagated through network (additionally only parts of files, not whole).
+To be a **real** P2P, nodes should be propagated (without user action) through network (additionally only parts of files, not whole).

 ### 8: still writing...